 For patients who are in a hospital or other in-patient setting for longer periods of time, providers often end up requesting additional types of testing because a patient’s response to a disease and subsequent treatment can change over time.

-If the bacteria found in a patient is particularly resistant or a patient has specific conditions or allergies that prevent any of the commonly-tested antibiotics from being a good option for treatment, providers can work with the department of Infectious Disease to request additional antibiotic testing as needed.
+If the bacteria found in a patient is particularly resistant or a patient has specific conditions or allergies that prevent any of the commonly-tested antibiotics from being a good option for treatment, providers can work with the Infectious Diseases Division to request additional antibiotic testing as needed.

 As a microbiologist, Miller said she takes pride in what her team members will do to help people who are receiving care through Rochester Regional Health.
 She regularly sees her colleagues stay late or take an extra shift because they know patients come first.
 If she and her team are not working in the lab, providers can’t get test results and those patients can’t get better.